 Learn more about our scholarships, financial aid, teaching fellowships and internship opportunities

-Each student is guaranteed a paid internship in teaching or publishing during their second year of study in the amount of $2,000.
-Community Engagement Internships are awarded $3,000.
+Internships: Each student is guaranteed a paid internship in teaching, publishing, or community engagement during their second year of study in the amount of $2,000.

-Additionally, there are many campus jobs available to our students.
-There are grants associated with the college at large and other outside funding opportunities that are available to our graduate students.
+Support once you are here: There are many campus jobs available to our students, as well as Resident Director positions with campus housing that provide free housing in exchange for 15-20 hours of work per week.
+There are development grants associated with the college at large to support student conference attendance, as well as other funding opportunities that are available to our graduate students.